Setting up Octez Services#

 For more advanced configurations, see the signer guide.

-Now that the signer is running, we need to configure the baker.
+Now that the signer is running, we need to fund the baking address and configure the baker and the DAL node to use it.

 Since the baker runs as the user tezos